nualagr/dargan-health-foods/README.md

   remind the user of their saving and to reassure them that they are receiving the discounted price.

-- **Minus and Plus symbols**
+- **Minus and Plus symbols**,
-  either side of the quantity displayed allow the user to increase or decrease the quantity of that item.
+  either side of the quantity displayed, allow the user to increase or decrease the quantity of that item.
   The **lineitem subtotal** is adjusted accordingly.
   If the quantity is decreased to zero the item is removed from the cart.

-- Alternatively users can click on the **trash can icon** on the end of a product row to delete the product from their cart.
+- Alternatively users can click on the **trash can icon** at the end of each product row to delete that product from their cart.

 - Logged-in users can see the **Promo Code input** and **'Apply'** button.
 When a valid code is submitted